Afnane15/Level0-week2/README.md

 ### 3. Create your files

-Like the README file, or others uo to the language your are using
+Like the README file, or others up to the language your are using

 ### 4. Stage your changes

 Use the cmd `git add .` to add everything, or simply `git add README.md` to add changes of a specific file (the README file in this case)

-### 5. Commit your changes with a meaningful message as a best practice
+### 5. Commit your changes with a meaningful message as best practices

-Use the cmd `git commit -m "First version of the README file`
+Use the cmd `git commit -m "First version of the README file"`

 ### 6. Push them to the remote repo